2025Activity reportProject-TeamASCII

 Scientific approach.
 The limitation of the number of calls to simulators implies that some information – even the most basic information such as the mean value, the influence of a variable or the minimum value of a criterion – cannot be obtained directly by the usual methods.
 The international scientific community, structured around computer experiments and uncertainty quantification, took up this problem more than twenty years ago, but a large number of problems remain open.
 On the academic level, this is a dynamic field which is notably the subject of the French CNRS Research Group MascotNum since 2006 and renewed in 2020.

 Philosophy.
 The CIROQUO Research & Industry Consortium is a scientific collaboration project aiming to mobilize means to achieve methodological advances.
 The project promotes cross-fertilization between partners coming from different backgrounds but confronted with problems related to a common methodology.
-It has three objectives: - the development of exchanges between technological research partners and academic partners on issues, practices and solutions through periodic scientific meetings and collaborative work, particularly through the co-supervision of students;
+Its main goals are:

 9.2 Collaboration with EdF on industrial risks

-This collaboration whose Josselin Garnier is the Ascii leader, has been underway for several years.
-It concerns the assessment of the reliability of hydraulic and nuclear power plants built and operated by EDF (Electricite De France).
-The failure of a power plant is associated with major consequences (flood, dam failure, or core meltdown), for regulatory and safety reasons EDF must ensure that the probability of failure of a power plant is sufficiently low.
+This collaboration has been going on for several years, with Josselin Garnier as the leader for ASCII.
+It concerns the assessment of the reliability of hydraulic and nuclear power plants built and operated by EDF (Électricité de France).
+The failure of a power plant may have major consequences, such as floods, dam failures, or core meltdowns.
+For regulatory and safety reasons EDF must ensure that the probability of failure of a power plant is suitably small.

 10 Partnerships and cooperations